iam11thsiddharth/load2push2/README.md

 1. **Sign Up for Load2Push**: Visit [Load2Push](https://load2push.netlify.app/) and sign up for an account using your email address.

-2. **Enter Baserow API Keys**: Once logged in, navigate to your account settings and enter your Baserow API keys.
+2. **Enter Baserow API Keys**: Once logged in, navigate to dashboard and enter your Baserow API keys.
 These keys will be securely stored and used to interact with your Baserow tables.

+3. **Enter Baserow Table id ** navigate to dashboard and enter your table id

-3. **Get ID for Your Table**: After entering your API keys, you'll receive an ID for your table.
-This ID will be used in the URL to specify the table where data should be inserted.
+4. **Get ID for Your account**: After entering your API keys, you'll receive an ID for your account.
+This ID will be used in the URL to specify the unique table and your account where data should be inserted.

 ## Usage